code-mentoring/learn/CONTRIBUTING.md

 Subjects should be no greater than 50 characters, does not begin with a capital letter and do not end with a period.
 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.

-### The Body

-Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.
-Use the body to explain the what and why of a commit, not the how.
-When writing a body, the blank line between the title and the body is required and you should limit the length of each line to no more than 100 characters.

-### The Footer

-The footer is optional and is used to reference issue tracker IDs.

 ## PRs